Progress Measurement for Canada’s Sustainable Development Goals

 More specifically, the methodology must:

 - Allow for different data periodicity and timeliness: Data series available in Canada have various collection calendars and reference periods.
-Some are collected every year while others every few years.
+Some are collected every year while others are collected every few years.
 Furthermore, the time required between the collection of data and release of official statistics varies greatly between programs.

 - Provide a calculation for measuring progress in the absence of a quantitative target: To gain a greater understanding of policy impacts and progress towards the achievements of the SDGs, it is crucial to be able to assess progress in the absence of a specific numerical target.